zkarpinski/SAMuel/README.md

 A toolset designed to automate critical tasks performed daily with my work at National Grid, during my free time at home.

 ##Features
-* Convert documents and images to tiffs or pdfs.
+ * Convert documents and images to tiffs or pdfs with click of a button (or drag 'n drop).
  * Process Emails
-    * Resize if larger then a page.
+  * Resize attachments if larger than a letter page.
   * Compress and save the attachment as .tiff
-    * Add each email, with it's corresponding account number, as a document containing each attachment as a page to an XML file.
+  * Add each email, with it's corresponding account number, to an XML file to be imported.
  * Auto-generation of XML files to be imported into Kofax with the account number and batch type pre-filled.
-* Integration with RightFax
+ * Integration with RightFax to send faxes.
+ * Email documents to customers using Outlook.
-* Save user settings
+ * Save user settings.

 ##Requirements

 * .NET Framework v4.0+
 * Microsoft Office 2003+
 * Windows XP, Vista, 7, 8 or 8.1